It is interesting to note that most of the logistics companies I speak to admit that their tender writing capabilities can be considerably improved.

 Publish the names of some of your key customers where they will get maximum attention and then, with some subtlety, repeat some of them through examples given when answering key questions to maximize their endorsement.
 Always aim to use customer names that are relevant to the tender, either concerning their industry or the services that you provide.
 Of course, both would be ideal.

 6. Keep the response flowing

 Other than when it is essential, all questions should be answered within the relevant sections so that the reader does not have to revert to appendices and other supporting material, thus losing the flow of the response.
-Remember, the customer will be reading through multiple responses so their attention can easily wane.
+Remember, the customer will be reading through multiple responses so their attention can quickly wane.

 7. Don’t fob off the customer

 Always be prepared to answer the questions in the tender.
-Do not fob off the customer by suggesting that their request is “client specific” and would be answered at a later stage after further assessment.
+Do not fob off the customer by suggesting that their request is “client specific” and would get answered at a later stage after further assessment.
 They want to assess you now, not later!

 8. Never assume the reader will understand the jargon

 Try to avoid using too many acronyms and industry jargon as often the most senior people reading a tender – who may have the greatest sway in the outcome – will not understand their meaning.
-Never introduce your internal terminology without explaining clearly what it means.
+Never introduce your internal terminology without explaining precisely what it means.

 9. Practice what you preach

 If you preach your values, company mission or include your strategic business objectives, make sure you demonstrate them in your response.
 For example, if you claim to be customer-centric, then ensure you confirm this in your response so that your customer can see how you are customer-centric.
 Words are not enough.